CPAN-Security/security.metacpan.org/docs/glossary.md

 #### SBOM Author (Authoritative) (Role) ✍️

 > 1. (CPANSec-2024) 🟥 SBOM Author (Authoritative).
->     * An authoritative source of an SBOM, or an SBOM metadata field.
+>     * An authoritative source of an SBOM, or an SBOM metadata attributes.
 > 1. (CISA-2024-3) Creates an SBOM.
-> 1. (CPANSec-2024) SBOM Authors create, define, or sign SBOM metadata — _They make sure the fields and related artifacts **Exist**_.
+> 1. (CPANSec-2024) SBOM Authors create, define, or sign SBOM metadata — _They make sure the attributes and related artifacts **Exist**_.
->     * This mostly means authoritative metadata fields as laid out in the different [Supply-chain Roles](supplychain-sbom#supply-chain-roles-and-metadata).
+>     * This mostly means authoritative metadata attributes as laid out in the different [Supply-chain Roles](supplychain-sbom#supply-chain-roles-and-metadata).
->     * In addition to fields encountered throughout the supply-chain, they care about the fields listed in the table below.
+>     * In addition to attributes encountered throughout the supply-chain, they care about the attributes listed in the table below.
 >     * They may edit SBOM files manually or use tooling for analyzing artifacts, or ideally – use have SBOMs generated automatically as part of a build process.
 (NTIA-2021, "Produce" category)
 >
 > (Ref: [CISA-2024-3](#references-and-terms), [NTIA-2021](#references-and-terms), [CPANSec-2024](#references-and-terms))